ronanchilvers/solo-d6/Scenes/7 - Night Terrors.md

 > [!roll] Test - Kaapo casts a fireball at the creature
 > **Result:** 5

 Suddenly there is a burst of firey light as [[Kaapo]] finishes the spell.
-His hands are stretched out towards the creatures and a gush of flame blasts towards it, catching it full sideways.
+His hands are stretched out towards the creatures and a gush of flame blasts towards it, catching it's full length.
+It howls in pain and twists away.

+> [!roll] Evade - The creature attempts to dodge the flames
+> **Result:** 3

+The creature's agility does not save it however and there is a terrible stench of scorched fur as the flames wash over it.
+It howls and roars in pain.